ReCheck-io/recheck-clientjs-library/docs/ApplicationLevel.md

 ---

+#### sign ( dataId, recipientId, keyPair )
+Takes the dataID of the file and put a stamp (including timestamp) on it.
+By doing this the signer validates the presented information.

+---

 #### execSelection ( selection, keyPair )

-On the basis of the first parameter provided it will execute _'o:' Open_, _'s:' Share_ or _'mo:' Mobile Open_ on each file that is belonging to the selection.
+On the basis of the first parameter provided it will execute _'bo:' Browser Open_, _'mo:' Mobile Open_ _'sh:' Share_ or _'sg:' Sign_ on each file that is belonging to the selection.